tomek85gr/tradezella/Experiments/experiment_01_watch_demo.md

 ## 🚀 Experiment 1: Watch Demo Access

 ### Hypothesis
-Giving new users the ability to **watch a demo** or **experience the app** before hitting the paywall will increase conversion by showing the great UX, functionality and clear onboarding of how to create habitual Aha! moments.
-Add your traders, add notes etc.
+Giving new users the ability to **watch a demo** or **experience the app** before hitting the paywall will increase conversion by showing the great UX, functionality convincing why the App is worth paying for!
+The demo account will have a paywall on the most prominent CTAs like Add Trades etc.

 ### RICE Score
 - **Reach**: 32000
 - **Impact**: 10/10
 - **Confidence**: 10/10
-- **Effort**: 6/10 Medium (Demo account already exists)
+- **Effort**: 4/10 Medium (Demo account already exists)

 ---

 ## 🔍 Problem Addressed
 - New/inexperienced traders don't perceive the immediate value of a trading journal.
-- They hesitate to pay for something they haven't seen.
+- They hesitate to pay for something they haven't seen in action.
 - Current paywall is a hard blocker with no product interaction or "aha moment".

 ---